aurelia/documentation/English/docs.md

 <div show.bind="isSaving" class="spinner"></div>
 ```

-The `show` behavior will conditionally apply a class to an element based on the falsiness of its value.
+The `show` behavior will conditionally apply a class to an element based on the falseness of its value.
 (The class, when applied, hides the element.)
 Here's the implementation:

 ```javascript
 import {Behavior} from 'aurelia-framework';